con-f-use/parsemd/README.md

  - The `skin` argument specifies the code hightlighting skin to use with code-prettify.

- - `nocpb` disables copy to clipboard and save in codeblocks.
+ - `nocpb` disables copy to clipboard icon in code-boxes

+ - `nocfl` disables the save as file icon in code-boxes

 Do not forget to pull the submodules, i.e. clone with `git clone --recursive git@github.com:con-f-use/parsemd.git`.